Finding safety is a broad term that everyone defines differently. So, I can’t speak on behalf of everyone on this topic, but only for myself.

 This new sense of safety came in the form of excessive exercise and restrictive eating.
 But rather than discussing the nature of old behaviors, I want to explain how the turned from comforting to destructive.

-Just to reiterate, comfort came from control.
+Just to reiterate, comfort came from the illusion of control.
 When I felt I was being treated unfairly, I stood up for myself by removing myself from the present moment and allowing internal dialogue to occupy my thoughts.

 The irony is, these thoughts that brought me so much “comfort” were severely more destructive than any external conversations taking place.
 The problem arose when I became so obedient to my thoughts that I couldn’t keep up with the pace of the world around me.